aayushverma191/MySQLToolRepo/README.md

-# Automate setup and deploy MySQL Database server using GitHub Jenkins, Terraform and Ansible
+# Automate setup and deploy MySQL Database server using GitHub, Jenkins, Terraform and Ansible

 * Firstly get the code from GitHub.
 * Second create infrastructure using Terraform on AWS cloud.